kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 >
 > **Mary Woods**, _The World Economic Forum’s Great Narrative Conference_, November 2021 (via [James Lindsay](https://twitter.com/ConceptualJames/status/1484355983082094598))

-## Lobbyism, Sponsoring & Corruption
+## Lobbyism, Sponsoring and Corruption

 Current politics in most Western Democracies are flooded with problems like nepotism, insider trading, and corruption.
 All of this is illegal, but nearly never do politicians get held accountable.
 And it doesn’t matter in which country you look, be it Nancy Pelosi in the US continuously benefitting on the stock market from her inside knowledge,[^zilber2022sc] or the corruption affair of the current German chancellor during his time as mayor of Hamburg city.[^latsch2022le] But there is another legal form of corruption.